2020 Is The “Year of the Nurse” - Here's What That Means For Nurses

 If you want to dive deeper into the WHO’s plan on financing UHC, dig in right here.
 Now, back to the nurses.

 The WHO works together with the Nursing Now campaign, the movement to elevate and promote the role of nursing, endorsed by Kate Middleton.
 The founders and supporters of this movement see the power nursing has in terms of where they are positioned in the healthcare system: right between the patients and the system.
 Said best by Nursing Now:

 Nurses are at the heart of most health teams, playing a crucial role in health promotion, disease prevention, and treatment.
 As health professionals who are closest to the community, they have a particular role in developing new models of community-based care and supporting local efforts to promote health and prevent disease.

 What does this mean for the field of nursing?
 Annette Kennedy, who is the president of the International Council of Nursing, says this is an important stepping stone for nurses for many reasons: it will promote an excellent standard of education for nurses, create better working environments to retain nurses in the field and advocate for more advanced nurses which in turn gets more people better healthcare coverage.

-Keep an ear out in May of this year, 2019!
-The proposal is not official until confirmed by the World Health Assembly in May.
 If you want to support the movement, you can join Nursing Now here!
-Pledge, raise awareness, share your experiences, and be part of the elevation of nursing in the turn of the decade!
+Pledge, raise awareness, share your experiences, and be part of the elevation of nursing at the turn of the decade!